 Typical applications for eco-solvent printers include long-term outdoor signage, banners, vehicle wraps, commercial window graphics, and, increasingly garment decoration in the form of custom T-shirt decals.

 This is the same system found in most desktop printers.
-Large format aqueous inkjet printers are most commonly used by artists and photographers, but are generally not considered the best choice for sign industry print production.
+Large format water bases inkjet printers are most commonly used by artists and photographers but are generally not considered the best choice for sign industry print production.
 Their advantages include a wide color gamut (with some printers offering up to 10 colors), high print resolutions, and lots of available paper and canvas.
 The equipment cost for these printers is relatively inexpensive.

 Typical applications for aqueous inkjet printers are photography, fine art reproduction, and indoor posters and POP displays.